Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Method

-As the lowest mass ratio, we use a $q = 0.68$ simulation equivalent to that used in \citet{Reichardt2019}.
-The same initial stellar structure was stabilised with an improved method \citep{gonzalez-bolivar_common_2022,Lau2022} so that the simulation was repeated and is not identical to the one presented by \citet{Reichardt2019}.
-The difference is not critical and we discuss it in depth later.
+Our lowest mass ratio is $q = 0.68$, the same as used by \citet{Reichardt2019}.
 Additional simulations were carried out up to $q=1.5$.
 A binary with $q=1.5$ implies a 1.32~\ms\ companion, more massive than the main sequence progenitor of the primary.
 Purely from an evolutionary point of view, we would have to assume the companion in this simulation to be a massive white dwarf star.
 Observed post-RGB and post-AGB binaries have main sequence, not white dwarf companions, so this simulation is not quite modeling one of those systems.
 We therefore consider our $q=1.5$ simulation as a technical experiment to push the ratio to a higher value.

 In each simulation, we start our binary with a circular $e=0$ orbit with a semi-major axis separation such that the radius of the star is approximately equal to its Roche lobe radius.
 In doing so, the process of mass transfer from the donor onto the accretor begins immediately in our simulations.
-This also ensures each simulation begins at Roche lobe contact to model as much of the pre-inspiral phase of evolution as is computationally feasible, though doing so has also proved an issue with our largest mass ratio simulations.
+This also ensures each simulation begins at Roche lobe contact to model as much of the pre-inspiral phase of evolution as is computationally feasible.

 Table~\ref{tab:simulation_start_summary} lists a summary of parameters for our 12 simulations, where the names are self-explanatory: the number is the mass ratio $\times 100$, "L" and "H" are low and high resolution, respectively and "M" stands for {\sc mesa} EoS as opposed to ideal gas.
 For each of the four values of $q$ we carried out a low and a high resolution simulations with an ideal gas EoS, as well as an equivalent high resolution simulation with a \textsc{mesa}, tabulated EoS \citep{Paxton2011, Paxton2013, Paxton2015, Reichardt2020}.
 This additional EoS simulation is key to providing an upper limit to the amount of gas unbound, due to its inclusion of recombination energy, which delivers additional thermal energy to the envelope.
 The effects of this EoS have previously been studied by \citet{Reichardt2020}, \citet{gonzalez-bolivar_common_2022} and \citet{Lau2022}.